gaioguys/GAIO.jl/docs/src/general.md

 B = cover(P, :)
 T = TransferOperator(F, B)   # T operates on the domain covered by the box set B
 ```
 In this case, the codomain is generated automatically.
-This is not always ideal, so the codomain can be specified as an argument
+This is not always ideal (e.g. in eigenvalue calculations), so the codomain can be specified as the third argument
 ```@repl 1
 T = TransferOperator(F, B, B)
 ```
-To convert this to the underlying transfer matrix described in [3], one cal simply type
+To convert this to the underlying transfer matrix described in [3], one can simply type
 ```@repl 1
 Matrix(T)
 ```